Techtesh/AWS-CLF-C01-test/Answers.md

 ### A characteristic of edge locations is that they:

 - [ ] Host Amazon EC2 instances closer to users.
-- [ ] Help lower latency and improve performance for users.
+- [y] Help lower latency and improve performance for users.
-- [x] Cache frequently changing data without reaching the origin server.
+- [ ] Cache frequently changing data without reaching the origin server.
 - [ ] Refresh data changes daily.

 **[⬆ Back to Top](#table-of-contents)**